ygfalcon/Solsniper-zero/README.md

 - **MemoryAgent** — records past trades for analysis.
 - **ReinforcementAgent** — learns from trade history using Q-learning.
 - **DQNAgent** — deep Q-network that learns optimal trade actions.
+- **RamanujanAgent** — proposes deterministic buys or sells from a hashed conviction score.

 Agents can be enabled or disabled in the configuration and their impact controlled via the `agent_weights` table.
 When dynamic weighting is enabled,